Do you want twelve investing tips that will set you up for success, faster and more effectively than if you just try to go it alone?

 The thing about investing money wisely is that it grows exponentially.

 Money compounds over time, the sooner you start, the sooner you can get your money working for you and not the other way around.
+Compounding has been described as the 8th wonder of the world, so let’s get it working for you.

 The returns may be small to start out in terms of dollars, but you have to get these small returns to be able to achieve the large numbers in the future.